5 Ways Employers Can Support Employee Mental Health

 For employers, every month should be a month to highlight mental health awareness.
 Now is the perfect time to start demonstrating to your employees that their mental well-being is important.

 SynchronyHR, a human resources outsourcing organization, recognizes the importance of employee health and wellness.
-Contact us today if you are looking to provide your employees with corporate-style employee benefits for small businesses, including medical, dental, vision, supplemental insurance, flexible spending accounts, retirement plans, and EAP programs.
+Contact us today if you are looking to provide your employees with corporate-style employee benefits for small businesses, or need assistance in implementing or updating trainings and wellness initiatives.